thenamangoyal/RISC-Simulator/README.txt

 The project simulates SimpleRISC functional processor using C++.

-To compile and run the code in linux follow the follwing steps.
+To compile and run the code in linux follow the follwing steps in the home directory of project folder.

 *To compile execute the following command in terminal make